Practising ancestral pottery in the Moroccan Rif

 Impact

-• Your participation allows the potter, the farm’s staff and the farm itself to earn a fair wage.
+• Your participation allows the potters, the farm’s staff and the farm itself to earn a fair wage.

 • This week is a good environment for the transmission and promotion of this unique savoir-faire among the young generations of the village.
 It is possible that young girls from the village, having no knowledge in pottery, join the atelier during our stay.
 This immersive week is one way among many others to make young generations aware of the beauty of this ancient millennial art.

-• The pottery course will be conducted by one or more potters, who are never the same, allowing each potter from the villages around the farm to benefit from a fair income alternatively.
+• The pottery course will be conducted by 4 potters, Khama, Khama, Chadia and Nezha, allowing each potter from the villages around the farm to benefit from a fair income.

-• Two spaces at a reduced rate are available per session for beneficiaries of social minima, please write to us.
+• Two spaces at a reduced rate are available per session for beneficiaries of social minima and one space is reserved and offered to Moroccan artists, please write to us.